saule1508/saule1508.github.io/_posts/2016-11-22-oracle-RAC-public-ip-change.md

 published: false
 ---

-All the IP's addresses are being changed at my work and so I had to reconfigure a RAC to accept the VIP and the scan changes.
+Today I had to reconfigure a RAC because the public IP's are all changed (ip of the hosts, ip of the VIP and IP's of the scan.
 Both changes are quite easy at least if you find the good documents on metalink.
 There are some blogs also but they are a bit outdated

 ## Collect info

 get the clustername, the scan name, the nodes the old and the new IP's

-clustername: see metalink note 577300.1 on how to get it, or simply use olsnodes -c

-database name: mydb (use srvctl config to get the name)
+clustername: see metalink note 577300.1 on how to get it, or simply use olsnodes -c database name: mydb (use srvctl config to get the name)
 nodes: use olsnodes
 ```
 #olsnodes -i
 ```

-Then gather the old and new IP's for the public interface, in my case eth0
+Then gather the old and new IP's for the public interface, in my case eth0, and keep them at hand

 node 1